m-reza-rahman/jakartaee-kubernetes/operators/README.md

-# Jakarta EE Application Server Clustering with Kubernetes
+# Jakarta EE Application Server Operators with Kubernetes

-This demo will show how to make application server administration, clustering, auto-scaling, auto-discovery and load-balancing work with Kubernetes deployments.
+This demo will show how to use Kubernetes Operators to more effectively manage application server clusters.

 ## Prerequisites